Articles Posted in Police Procedures

 This legal article explores a driver’s right to not pass through these license checks near me.
 So long as no traffic crime is committed, a citizen can opt to not wait for the line of drivers to be checked, and depart in the opposite direction.

-What Is a Breathalyzer Test During a Maine OUI Investigation?
+What Is a Breathalyzer Test During a Maine OUI Stop?

 IMG_1832x-286x300In Maine, your income makes no difference in how much your ticket will cost.
 The fine scale is predetermined and applies evenly to everyone, which seems reasonable.
 But is it really fair?
 That all depends on who you are and how much money you make.
 For some, a speeding ticket could be devastating and for others, it could be nothing more than a slight annoyance.